-- 1. Always check the terrain carefully before descending a hill. - Always move the 4X4 switch to ADC 4X4 before ascending or descending a hill. - 3.
+- 1. Always check the terrain carefully before descending a hill. - 2.
+Always engage ADC mode before ascending or descending a hill. - 3.
 Avoid steep hills.
 Maximum incline is 25° - 4.
 Always descend a hill with the transmission in forward gear.
 Do not descend a hill with the transmission in neutral. - 5.
 Slow down.
 Never travel down a hill at high speed. - 6.
 Drive straight downhill.
 Avoid traveling down a hill at an angle, which would cause the vehicle to lean sharply to one side. - 7.
 Shift body weight uphill. - 8.
 Apply the brakes slightly to aid in slowing.
 Applying the brakes too firmly may cause the rear wheels to lock, which could result in loss of control.